 In 1927 [Max] died, and that was the year of the coup d’etat.
 [Editor’s note: On May 12th 1926, Józef Piłsudski, leaning on 15 army units loyal to him, staged a coup d’etat, taking the capital Warsaw in street fighting. http://www.zum.de/whkmla/region/eceurope/poland19191939.html Also see the Wikipedia article on Piłsudski.
 Leo would have been almost nine at this time.]
 I was maybe nine and half or something like that.
 We had little kind of fields.
 The idea was for children to learn agriculture and so on.
 There was shooting.
 Piłsudski was a leader of the army.
 It happened to be that these gardens that we were cultivating were close to Stefan’s apartment.
 I was nine years old, we didn’t have a car, and I walked the city without any fear.
 And I knew where Stefan lived there, so I went there.

 I don’t know if they had a telephone or not.
 My mother didn’t know where I was.
 She got as far as the taxi driver was willing to go.
 Ultimately she also went to Stefan’s apartment and found me I think.
 I don’t have a clear memory of this.

-I remember we taping the windows with something or another, because they were shot out or whatever.
+I remember we were taping windows with something or other, because they were shot out or whatever.
 And I wasn’t allowed to look out.

 Sara Lea died I think about 1935.